Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 Homemade food Incorporating Lentils

-When incorporating lentils into your dog’s diet, it is important to balance them with other food groups to ensure a comprehensive intake of nutrients.
-Lentils can serve as a part of a varied diet, complementing other protein sources and in addition to their protein content, provide fibre, vitamins, minerals and polyphenols.
-A nutritious and blanched way of adding lentils to your dog’s diet is with expertly formulated dog food containing these nutritious powerhouses.
-If you are making home made food, make sure the recipes are put together by an experienced animal nutritionist to prevent malnutrition.
+When adding lentils to your dog’s diet, balance them with other food groups for complete nutrition.
+Lentils complement other protein sources and provide fibre, vitamins, minerals, and polyphenols.
+Expertly formulated dog food is a great way to include these nutritious powerhouses.
+If making homemade food, ensure recipes are created by an experienced animal nutritionist to avoid malnutrition.

 Considerations When Feeding Lentils to Dogs